Chapter Five: Board Policies

 Minutes - Minutes are a legal record of board meetings.
 At a minimum, they shall contain:

-• all official actions of the board
+• Motions and official actions taken by the Board

-• information and options for decisions
+• Information and options presented for Board decisions

-• educational and ownership communication and feedback
+• Educational and ownership communication activities

-• Call to Order
+• Call to Order and Attendance

-• Attendance
+• Introductions/Presentation

 • Open Forum Procedures